Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Quantum supersymmetric gauge dynamics

 corresponds to a (non-trivial) fixed point of the renormalization group flow i.e. $\beta(g_p^*)=0$.
 Thus one expects that when $N$ is large and $\epsilon$ small, SQCD flows to a non-trivial SCFT at low-energies \cite{Seiberg:1994pq}.

-The superconformal $R$-symmetry can only be the R-symmetry of SQCD.
+The superconformal $R$-symmetry can only be the $R$-symmetry of SQCD.
 As in any $4d$ SCFT, the scaling dimension of chiral operators equals $3/2$ their $R$-charge; from this one deduces the following scaling dimensions:

 The unitary bound for scalar fields when $d=4$ is $\Delta\geq 1$; it is satisfied for the mesons when $3N/2\leq F< 3N$ and saturates when $F=3N/2$.
 Hence SQCD might flow to such an interacting SCFT not only for small values of $\epsilon$, but in the whole range $3N/2< F< 3N$.
-Assuming this leads to a consistent and compelling picture.
+Assuming this, one obtains a consistent and compelling picture.
 The range $3N/2< F< 3N$ is called \emph{conformal window} .

 In SQCD with $N+2\leq F<3N/2$ flavors, one expects the low-energy effective field theory at the origin of the moduli space to be described by $F$ flavors of chiral superfields charged under some gauge group.
 A consistent choice is an $\mathrm{SU}(F-N)$ theory with $F$ fundamental (resp. antifundamental) chiral superfields $q$ (resp. $\widetilde q$), a neutral chiral superfield $M$ and tree-level superpotential $W=\widetilde{q}Mq$ \cite{Seiberg:1994pq}.
 The global charges of $q$, $\widetilde q$ and $M$ are: